fedora-infra/fedmsg/doc/consuming.rst

 In contrast to the "naive" approach above, a more efficient way of consuming events can be accomplished by way of the fedmsg-hub.
-The drawback is that programming it is a sort of indirect and declarative; it can be confusing at first.
+The drawback is that programming it is sort of indirect and declarative; it can be confusing at first.

 To consume messages and do with them what you'd like, you need to: